itsMorteza/LeNet-Verilog/README.md

-# Simple CNN Verilog Project
+# LeNet Verilog Project
-simple Convolutional_neural_network project on verilog This project implements a small neural network in Verilog with 2 Conv2D layers and 3 Fully connected layers.
+The project implements a Convolutional Neural Network (CNN) in Verilog.
+The CNN is a small network with 2 Conv2D layers, one layer of max pooling and 3 Fully connected layers.
+The project is implemented in Verilog and simulated using Xilinx ISE.

 ## Project Structure